ylzhang1/exmode/README.md

 ### sample.txt
 All sample list.
 ### biome_list
-List of samples from five habitats.
+List of samples from five extreme habitats.